tcarland/kvm-qemu-ansible/README.md

 ## KVM Setup

-  Once Ansible has been run, all hosts should be configured with a KVM Hypervisor and an NFS share.
+  Once Ansible has been run, all hosts should be configured with a KVM Hypervisor, a network bridge, and optionally a NFS share for secondary storage.
 The ansible does not, however, configure any storage pools or networking on the nodes.
 The following sections discuss configuring KVM for use across a cluster by configuring Bridged Networking for the nodes and Storage pools.

   Additionally, there are two management scripts provided for managing Virtual Machines across the infrastructure.